 In the end, the “best” noise-canceling headphones are not a one-size-fits-all answer but a personal choice based on your specific needs.

 - For the discerning audiophile who prioritizes an analytical, detailed sound and the flexibility of hi-res codecs on an Android device, the Sony WF-1000XM5 may be the better option.
+Its CustomTune technology and “cocooning effect” deliver a silence that no competitor has yet matched.

 Resources